Enneagram Type 2: “The Helper” Personality Type Analysis

 Twos’ behavior is often motivated by their fears of:

 • Being unlovable.
 Their experience taught them to believe that they need to serve others to be loved.
-Therefore, they usually think they could never be loved just for being who they are.
+Therefore, Twos usually think they could never be loved just for being who they are.

 • Losing their loved ones.
 People they love are literally everything to them, and their distance or misfortune is very painful for Enneagram 2.